-- A boat that does not respond to their slotted blast-off call due to negligence or boat mechanical issues will lose their starting slot.
-(Meaning if boat 5’s engine does not start, and boat 6 is called , boat 5 is not permitted to pass boat 6 as de-fined in the BOAT AND MOTOR RESTRICTIONS guidelines.)
+- A boat that does not respond to their slotted blast-off order call due to negligence or mechanical issues will lose their slot.
+(Meaning if boat 1 is not ready for blast when called then boat 2 will be called , boat 1 is not be permitted to pass boat 2 as defined in the Boat and Motor restrictions guidelines

 CATCH and RELEASE and MEASURING